 The short answer is yes, cats should be fine if they eat small amounts of corn.
 However, it’s best left as a sometimes-treat for kitty, not as a regular part of their diet.

-With summer on the way, corn on the cob might be a part of your barbecue or seasonal celebrations.
+With summer here again, corn on the cob might be a part of your barbecue or seasonal celebrations.
 Keeping that in mind, let’s dig into the science behind whether cats can join in with the feasting fun and safely eat corn.

 Is It Safe For A Cat To Eat Corn?